Premier's Council for Women Members

 Maria has extensive experience in domestic violence and associated issues.
-Through her position as Executive Director of the Central Domestic Violence Service, undertaking community education, as well as the many board and committee positions she has held, she has raised the awareness of these and women's issues generally.
+Through her position as Chief Executive Officer of Women's Safety Services SA, undertaking community education, as well as the many board and committee positions she has held, she has raised the awareness of these and women's issues generally.

 Maria served as South Australia's representative on the Council of Australian Governments (COAG) Domestic Violence Advisory Panel.

-Nerida is the Executive Director of the Aboriginal Affairs and Reconciliation Division of the Department of the Premier and Cabinet.
+Nerida is the Executive Director of Aboriginal Affairs and Reconciliation in the Department of the Premier and Cabinet.
 Her previous positions have included Director of Culture and Heritage in the Aboriginal Affairs and Reconciliation Division, General Manager of the Aboriginal Housing Authority and Executive Director of Children Youth and Family Services within the Department of Families and Communities.